 Central Radio Assn was formed in 1911

-info supplied by Charlie K0THN
+This info was found by Charlie K0THN

 now here's a certificate from 1915, supplied by Dale W0HSK

-Info from Glenn KF0ED
+Info below from Glenn KF0ED

 Here the link to the Central Radio Assn, in an old issue of The Popular Science Monthly, dated 1915.

 here are a few pictures of FJ,

 Wilson Fremont Jones sr. he went by Fremont, he was my grandfather, he died when I was just a kid,